The Church of Jesus Christ of Latter-day Saints in Thailand: First Thai church members

-The first Thai convert to the Church of Jesus Christ of Latter-day Saints was Nangnoi Thitapoora who was baptized on September 11, 1966.
+The first Thai convert to the LDS Churchwas Nangnoi Thitapoora who was baptized on September 11, 1966.
 The first Thai male convert was Anan Eldredge, who was baptized on December 24, 1967.
 The surname Eldredge comes from the surname of a Latter-day Saint family working in Thailand who offered to adopt him so he could attend college in the United States.
 Anan was a great help to the missionaries working in Thailand after his baptism, helping them with the language and translation of church materials.
 Anan Eldredge became the first Thai to serve a full-time mission.
 Eldredge attended college in California and met and married a Latter-day Saint woman from England.
 Eldredge helped work on the revised translation of the Book of Mormon into Thai, and helped with the translations and publishing of the Doctrine and Covenants and the Pearl of Great Price into Thai.
 In 1988, Anan Eldredge became the first Thai president of the Thailand Bangkok Mission, influencing a steady increase in church membership during his service.

 Translation of the Book of Mormon

 The first translation of the Book of Mormon was principally done by Srilaksana Suntarahut.
 Her father was the doctor for the monarchs Vajiravudh and Indrasakdi Sachi.
 Srilanksana was adopted by the Queen and spent her childhood living in the palace where she received an exceptional education.
-After Srilaksana met the missionaries, she was baptized on July 4, 1968 with two of her daughters.
-The church originally intended to use a professional translator, but felt that it would be better if the translator was knowledgeable about the Book of Mormon and the Church.
+After Srilaksana met the missionaries, she was baptized on July 4, 1968, with two of her daughters.
+The church originally intended to use a professional translator, but felt that it would be better if the translator was knowledgeable about the Book of Mormon and the church.
 Regardless, a paid translator was chosen and along with help from a committee of Thai church members including Srilaksana.
 The Book of Mormon began to be translated in 1970.
 Srilaksana struggled with severe health problems during the translation process.
 After Prayun, the professional translator's contract was finished, Srilaksana became the principal translator of the Book of Mormon at the beginning of 1971.
 She did not receive payment for her work until the Thailand Bangkok mission was formed in 1973.
 She would review and correct the previous translation and the translation committee, largely consisting of missionaries, would make sure the doctrinal concepts were correct.
 Specific challenges in translation included issues surrounding "word for word" translation requirements and the difficulty in choosing translations for Western Christian words that did not exist in Thai such as "priesthood".
 After reviewing and revising, the Book of Mormon translation into Thai was complete in August 1975 and the first copies were printed in October 1976.
 A re-translation was completed in 2010.